devcjohn/codebycharlie/public/posts/post1.md

 **Me:** How can I simulate the user pressing a a key in Testing Library React?

-In order to simulate the user pressing a key in the context of React Testing Library, you can use the fireEvent.keyDown or fireEvent.keyPress function.
+**ChatGPT:**: In order to simulate the user pressing a key in the context of React Testing Library, you can use the fireEvent.keyDown or fireEvent.keyPress function.

 For instance, to simulate a user pressing the 'Enter' key, your test might look like this: